HephaistosCorp/Apollon/README.md

-# Apollon
+# IssueReported
-This project is for the creation of an automated library that posts issues automatically to the corresponding repository
+This library is to be used as a tool that automaticly generates Error reports and uploads them to the respective repo as an Issue.